 As the crow flies, past the fence, fields and far tree line, across a small town and an inlet bay, sand, silt, and seaweed rise, fall and turn over again.
-Egrets and heron fly inland to rummage our swampy fields and fresh water ponds; away from the summer squalls they feast on crawfish and young perch.
-Ancient shells shrouded deep in the clay-bound soil reveal her footprint, the rich loam her offering to the ground she left behind.
+Egrets and Heron fly inland to rummage our swampy fields and fresh-water ponds.
+Away from the summer squalls, they feast on crawfish and young perch.
+Deep beneath our clay-bound soil, ancient shells, shrouded and sleeping, reveal her footprint; the layer of rich loam her offering to the ground she left behind.

 Hurricane Ike made landfall in Cuba on September 8th, 2008, weakened over land, and then strengthened again in the tepid waters of the Gulf of Mexico.

-Restless in the unnatural dusk, we wander in and out of our blinded house and for hours watch drenched reporters in rain gear on every channel.
-We learn of those staying on Galveston and nearby islands, mostly older people, island-born, who will not leave, who insist they are safe at home and prepared, decrying warnings with chronicles of past goliaths survived in their stilt houses on the beach, of greater enemies survived in foreign fields and jungles across the world.
+In the unnatural dusk, we wander in and out.
+We learn of those still on Galveston and nearby islands, mostly older people, island-born, who will not leave, who insist they are safe at home, unafraid and prepared.
+In interviews, they decry the official warnings and mandatory evacuations with chronicles of past Goliaths survived in their stilt houses on the beach and of greater enemies confronted on other beaches far away.

-Perhaps the greater fear was being swallowed up in a shelter at the mercy of agencies and strangers, forced to leave beloved pets or having them taken from their arms, lifetimes abandoned to looters, scenes from Katrina replaying in their mind.
-Twelve hours later, beams and artifacts lay buried in sand where a life had been; taken by Ike, but victims of Katrina.
+Perhaps the greater fear was being swallowed up in a shelter, at the mercy of agencies and strangers, forced to abandon beloved pets or having them taken from their arms as they board a bus or enter the shelter, their homes and possessions left for looters; images of Katrina replaying in their minds, despite pleading assurances otherwise.
+Twelve hours later, so many are gone, beams and artifacts buried in sand where a house once stood; taken by Ike, but victims of Katrina.

-She is a constant, that vast unknowable water, both wonderful and terrible in turn.
+She is a constant, that vast unknowable body, both wonderful and terrible in turn.
 As terra-bound souls we dwell at the mercy of her acquiescence, her surrender to the turning and breathing of the earth.
-Starring southwards, I feel what I cannot see, light over moving water, dredging wraiths from the silt and sand that sing to her primordial home among the prairie grass and nettle of this land.
-An indifferent breeze calls me back to my task in the overgrown dahlia and weeds, she releases me and I plunge my hands into dirt and Saharan dust.
+Staring southwards, I feel what I cannot see, light over moving water, dredging wraiths from the silt and sand to sing to her primordial home among the prairie grass and nettle of this land.
+An indifferent breeze calls me back to my task where the overgrown dahlia and weeds of my garden wait.
+She releases me, I kneel, and plunge my hands into dirt and Saharan dust.